abhinav-m/data-science-bootcamp/README.md

   * Recommender system based on ingredients - Recipes and restaurants ( BASED on SOM taught in class)
   * Covid Analysis using SOM (impact on economy)
+  * Machine learning ( DEEP LEARNING ) using image recognition on ROM data taught in IE-5374 suggested by RK.

   ### Todo: